 Hybrid Treadmills

 Hybrid treadmills are here to kill two birds with one stone.
-These are often a combination of a treadmill and elliptical or other cardio piece.
-A major drawback is that these machines just aren’t very common and often underperform for the cost, kinda like the whole “jack of all trades, master of none,” idea.
-On top of that, the movement pattern can feel foreign which takes away from the experience.
+These are often a combination of a treadmill and an elliptical or other cardio piece.
+A major drawback, though, is that these machines just aren’t very common and often underperform for the cost, kind of like the whole, “Jack of all trades, master of none,” idea.
+On top of that, the movement pattern can feel foreign, which can take away from the training experience.

 Foldable Treadmills

-One thing to think about with a folding treadmill is how easy the process is: is it just the push of a button, or will you manually have to lift a heavy treadmill deck and lock it into place?
+One thing to think about with a foldable treadmill is how easy the folding process is—is it just the push of a button, or will you manually have to lift a heavy treadmill deck and lock it into place for optimal, secure storage?

 Non-Motorized Treadmills

-Non-motorized treadmills, also referred to as manual treadmills, don’t have any power moving the belt for you.
-This is the closest to natural running form that we can get on a treadmill, especially if the belt is curved.
-Manual treadmills also typically don’t have a cord, meaning they can be placed anywhere space is available without concern for outlet location.
+Non-motorized treadmills, also referred to as manual treadmills, don’t have any power source for the belt—you are the motor in this scenario.
+As such, this can be the closest experience to a natural running form that you can get on a treadmill, especially if the belt is curved.
+Additionally, manual treadmills typically don’t have a cord (why would they, after all), meaning they can be placed anywhere space is available without concern for access to an outlet.

-A downside to manual treadmills is that, for many people, they feel “harder” to run on than a motorized treadmill does.
-They are also very large and heavy and take up a considerable amount of space in your home without the option to fold.
+A downside to manual treadmills is that, for many people, they feel “harder” to run on than a motorized machine.
+They are also typically large and heavy, often taking up a considerable amount of space in your home without convenient folding capabilities.

-That being said, some manuals like the AssaultRunner Pro still have a comparable footprint to many popular motorized treadmills.
-We love the curved manual treadmills for their ability to force you into a more natural running form (which might feel unnatural if you don’t have great form!).
+That said, some manual treadmills like the AssaultRunner Pro still have a comparable footprint to many popular motorized treadmills.
+We love the curved manual treadmills for their ability to force you into a more natural running gait (which might feel unnatural if you don’t have great form!).

 What to Look for When Buying a Treadmill